princomp/princomp.github.io/source/lectures/collections/arrays_of_objects.md

 ```

 In this example, it should be clear that `jaggedArray[row]` is itself an array, and hence that we can use e.g., `jaggedArray[row].Length` or `jaggedArray[row][arrayCell]`.

+### When to Use Rectangular vs. Jagged Arrays

+The main distinction between rectangular and jagged arrays is that the former is more consistent with its sizing--in other words, in a rectangular array, each array housed within it will be the same size in every row, by definition.
+In contrast, jagged arrays are not as consistent.
+This can be seen in the difference between how rectangular and jagged arrays are initialized.
+Recall that, when initializing a rectangular array, the number of rows and columns is required, but only the number of rows is required for a jagged array.

+Therefore, when deciding which type of array to use in a given situation, you will want to base it off of whether you need an array that is predictable in its sizing.
+If you want to make a table where most or every cell will be filled, a rectangular array will make more sense, whereas a jagged array will be preferred when the number of entries per row could be highly variable or difficult to predict.

+Rectangular arrays work well when creating a matrix (an array of numbers used in mathematics, especially in linear algebra) or a table/spreadsheet of data where the number of data points (and, therefore, the number of columns) is consistent in each row.
+Jagged arrays work well when the number of data points varies.
+A good example would be if you want to use an array to store the time it takes you to run a lap.
+If you run the same number of laps every single time you run, without fail, then a rectangular array may work here.
+However, the more likely scenario is that the number will vary.
+In this case, a jagged array is better: the array in each row will be whatever size it needs to be in order to accommodate all of the data.